gilch/hissp/docs/glossary.rst

    ast
       An intermediate tree data structure used by most compilers after parsing a programming language.
+      The AST stage of Lissp is Hissp, and Lissp is a pretty direct representation of it.

    hissp
       The project at `<https://github.com/gilch/hissp>`_.